 Peavey's engineers took the award-winning technology of their DPM3 synthesizer and added sample editing capabilities, along with other enhancements, to make the DPM 3 SE both a high performance synthesizer and sampler.

-Jacque Fresco (born March 13, 1916), is an American futurist and self-described social engineer.
-Fresco is self-taught and has worked in a variety of positions related to industrial design.
-Fresco writes and lectures his views on sustainable cities, energy efficiency, natural-resource management, cybernetictechnology, automation, and the role of science in society, and advocates global implementation of a socioeconomic system which he refers to as a "resource-based economy."
+Jacque Fresco (born March 13, 1916) was an American futurist and self-described social engineer.
+Fresco was self-taught and worked in a variety of positions related to industrial design.
+Fresco wrote and lectured his views on sustainable cities, energy efficiency, natural-resource management, cybernetic technology, automation, and the role of science in society, and advocated global implementation of a socioeconomic system which he referred to as a "resource-based economy."

 Marian Wright Edelman (born June 6, 1939) is an American activist for the rights of children.
 She has been an advocate for disadvantaged Americans her entire professional life.
 She is president and founder of the Children's Defense Fund.

 Galileo Galilei (15 February 1564 – 8 January 1642) was an Italian astronomer, physicist, engineer, philosopher and mathematician who played a major role in the scientific revolution of the seventeenth century.
 He met with opposition from fellow astronomers, and the Roman Inquisition which concluded, in 1615, that heliocentrism was "foolish and absurd in philosophy, and formally heretical since it explicitly contradicts in many places the sense of Holy Scripture."
 He was tried and found "vehemently suspect of heresy", and forced to recant.
 He spent the rest of his life under house arrest.
 While under house arrest, he wrote one of his best-known works, Two New Sciences, in which he summarized work he had done some forty years earlier on the two sciences now called kinematics and strength of materials.